giannisdaras/ylg/README.md

 You are one command away of trying it out!

 Just run: `python inverse_image.py` to invert a cute maltese dog that is saved in the `real_images/` folder.
 You can run with your own images as well! `python inverse_image.py --image_path=<path> --category=<path>` is the command to run.

+### Train from scratch
+You can use the `train_experiment_main.py` script for training YLG from scratch.
+Please refer to the [instructions](https://github.com/tensorflow/gan/tree/master/tensorflow_gan/examples/self_attention_estimator) of the tensorflow-gan library for setting up your training environment (host VM, TPUs/GPUs, bucket, etc) and feel free to open us an issue if you encounter any problem, so we can look on it.

 ## Acknowledgments